Coping with cancer

-Information and support available within hospitals and treatment centres around NSW.
+Information and support are located within hospitals and treatment centres around NSW.

 One to one support

 Talking one to one over the phone with someone who has had a similar cancer experience can be helpful, reassuring and encouraging.
 Cancer Connect has trained volunteers who have been there, they can listen with unique understanding and share their experience to provide practical information and emotional support.

 When cancer impacts on your life, often there are unexpected emotional effects.
 Sometimes talking with family or friends isn’t enough.
 Our professional counsellors understand the many changes that can occur such as relationship issues, anxiety, grief or fear.
 They will help you explore these feelings and create strategies so that you are better able to cope.

 Support groups for patients & carers

 Perhaps you are too unwell or your illness limits your ability to travel, in which case the Telephone Support Group program is a way to get support from home.
 Groups available include: Brain, Pancreatic, Advanced Cancers, Metastatic Breast Cancers, Myeloma & Carers.
 Plus for people who are bereaved following the death of a loved one, we run a Life After Loss Group.